thin-edge/thin-edge.io/docs/src/references/agent/operation-workflow.md

 Currently, here are the available actions:

 - `restart` triggers a reboot of the device
-- `waiting <delegate>` means that agent itself has nothing to do but to wait that another component, to which the action has been delegated, finalizes its task and notifies the new state for the command.
 - `builtin` is used when a builtin operation is overwritten by a custom workflow and indicates that for that state the builtin action has to be applied.
 - `proceed` is a no-op action, simply proceeding to the next state, which is useful when a builtin operation is customized